gaurav-daware/CareerCompass-Ai/README.md

 ### 4. **Generate Cover Letters**
 - Use the **"Cover Letter"** tab
-- Input job details and company information
+- The Job Description will be pre-filled from your last input.
+Input company information.
 - Generate tailored cover letters in seconds

 ### 5. **Prepare for Interviews**
 - Access the **"Interview"** tab
+- The Job Description will be pre-filled.
 - Get role-specific questions and practice scenarios

 ### 6. **Explore Salary Insights**
 - Check the **"Salary"** tab
-- View market rates for your position and experience level
+- View market rates for your position and experience level (loads instantly from cache after the first successful query).
 - Get negotiation tips and compensation benchmarks

 ## API Endpoints